-If you prefer not to make your zone easily enumerable, implementing NSEC3 paired with a new salt periodically will provide a certain level of privacy protection.
-However, someone could still randomly guess the names in your zone (such as 'ftp' or 'www'), as in the traditional insecure DNS.
+If you prefer not to make your zone easily enumerable, implementing NSEC3 paired with a periodically changed salt will provide a certain level of privacy protection.
+However, someone could still randomly guess the names in your zone (such as "ftp" or "www"), as in the traditional insecure DNS.